-The School is supported by UTT, both directly and indirectly, through revenue, management oversight, services, supplies, operation, and maintenance.
+The School is supported by UTT, both directly and indirectly, through revenue, management oversight, services, supplies, operations, and maintenance.

-The School had a name change during the current fiscal year to UT Tyler University Academy, it was known in previous fiscal years as The University of Texas of Tyler Innovation Academy.
+The School had a name change in previous fiscal year to UT Tyler University Academy, it was known in previous fiscal years as The University of Texas of Tyler Innovation Academy.

-NOTES TO FINANCIAL STATEMENTS (Continued)
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended August 31, 2021